ipekgungor/Insurance-App-with-PHP---Laravel-and-MySQL/README.md

 ## Features

-**Policy Listing:** All insurance policies can be viewed in a table, including detailed information such as name, description, company, price, and more.
+-**Policy Listing:** All insurance policies can be viewed in a table, including detailed information such as name, description, company, price, and more.
-**Filter by Type:** Policies can be filtered based on their type.
+-**Filter by Type:** Policies can be filtered based on their type.
-**Company View:** Users can view insurance policies offered by a specific company.
+-**Company View:** Users can view insurance policies offered by a specific company.
-**Policy Detail:** Users can access detailed information about a specific policy, including its coverage, terms, and benefits.
+-**Policy Detail:** Users can access detailed information about a specific policy, including its coverage, terms, and benefits.

 ## Requirements